 Qatar TNR program relies completely on volunteers to achieve our goals.
 They have many unique and fulfilling volunteer positions to fit your skills and interests.
-Some of the options are listed below but for more information please visit TNR Qatar website.
+Some of the options are listed below but for more information please visit the TNR Qatar website.

-This is a very fulfilling role, especially when you release a cat knowing that you have not only improved their life but also prevented more cats being born to a tough life on the streets.
+This is a very fulfilling role, especially when you release a cat knowing that you have not only improved their life but also prevented more cats from being born to a tough life on the streets.

 This team suits people who like working hands-on, it is a physical role as the traps are quite heavy once a cat is in there.
 Ideal requirements would be to have your own transport and a quiet space to house the cats whilst waiting for surgery/recovering from surgery (can be a spare room, or bathroom).
 Full training in trapping techniques will be given.